awsdocs/amazon-transcribe-developer-guide/doc_source/API_CreateVocabularyFilter.md

 Required: No

  ** [VocabularyFilterName](#API_CreateVocabularyFilter_RequestSyntax) **   <a name="transcribe-CreateVocabularyFilter-request-VocabularyFilterName"></a>
 The vocabulary filter name\.
-The name must be unique within the account that contains it\.If you try to create a vocabulary filter with the same name as a previous vocabulary filter you will receive a `ConflictException` error\.
+The name must be unique within the account that contains it\.
+If you try to create a vocabulary filter with the same name as another vocabulary filter, you get a `ConflictException` error\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`